vikingeducation/project_danebook/README.md

 Both `Likes` and `Comments` can attach to Posts, Photos, or other Likable or Commentable objects via polymorphic associations.
 This app implements completely polymorphic routes and controllers for each of these models.
 A single `Likes#create` controller action can handle requests to `POST /users/4/posts/3/likes` and to `POST /users/4/photos/9/likes` to like Posts and Comments, respectively.
 Deletion (unliking and deleting comments) is similarly polymorphic.

-###Friends
+###Reciprocal Friends

 This app implements a reciprocal user friendship using callbacks and separate `FriendRequest` and `Friending` models.
 A User may create a Friend Request targeting another user, implemented via self-join table.
 That second User may then click the "Accept Friend Request" button, which uses `after_create` callbacks to destroy the existing friend request and create `Friending` objects for both directions of the friendship.
-This way, any friendship appears in queries on either foreign-key of the `Friendings` join table.
+This way, any friendship appears in queries on either foreign-key of the `Friendings` join table, and unfriended users do not appear as Friend Requests when someone is unfriended.

 ###Delayed-Job Emails
 Uses the Delayed Job gem to send ActionMailer notification emails asynchronously using a worker queue.
 Emails implemented thus far are a signup welcome email and a notification for new comments on a user's posts and photos.